joeyzhang-dev/neetcode/Arrays and Hashing/347_top_k_frequent_elements.md

         count = {}
         for num in nums:
             count[num] = 1 + count.get(num, 0)
-            # If num not in count, start at 0 → then add 1

         # Step 2: Create list of [frequency, number] pairs
         arr = []